Visit our San Francisco Showroom

 Rose cut diamonds are known for their shape versatility – you can rose cuts in round, oval, pear, kite, hexagon, square, and rounded square shapes.

-Color & Clarity in Rose Cut Diamonds
+Color in Rose Cut Diamonds

 ‘Color’ refers to how white or colorless a diamond appears.
 It’s graded from D (most colorless) to Z (noticeable brown or yellow tint) by the GIA.